LionsWrath/invisum-api/README.md

 To setup the first time:

 	$ ana-python manage.py makemigrations datasets
 	$ ana-python manage.py migrate

 To run:

 	$ ana-python manage.py runserver

+## Configuration

+Please set a **SECRET\_KEY** in your environment variables before executing.
+If you need to generate a new key, you can use online tools like [this](http://www.miniwebtool.com/django-secret-key-generator/).

 ***